 FROM THE COAL FACE

-Whilst Meralgia Paresthica is not uncommon, it is fairly unusual that I am consulted in the same week with two women with MP.
-Because it is a serious condition, I started treatment, but also referred both patients to their doctors for X-rays.
-(Chiropractors cannot order X-rays in the Netherlands.)
+Whilst meralgia paresthetica is not uncommon, it is fairly unusual that I am consulted in the same week by two women with severe meralgia paresthetica causing upper leg pain.
+Because it is a serious condition, I started treatment immediately, but also referred both patients to their doctors for x-rays.
+Chiropractors cannot order them in the Netherlands.

 After three treatments both were considerably improved, there was less pain in the leg and they were not unhappy.

-Mrs J continued to improve, and the pain and numbness was completely alleviated within about 6-8 weeks.
-She is a very satisfied patient and is coming in currently in every two months for a check-up.
+Mrs J continued to improve, and the pain and numbness was completely alleviated within about 6 to 8 weeks.
+She is a very satisfied patient and is coming in currently in every two months for a checkup.

-Frankly I don't know.
-What I can tell you is that Chiropractors treat pain in the thigh with great confidence.
-Sure, if you have been losing weight, or are running night fevers, or have a change in bowel habits, if you're a heavy smoker then a second opinion is definitely on the cards.
+Frankly I do not know.
+What I can tell you is that chiropractors treat upper thigh pain with great confidence.
+Sure, if you have been losing weight, or are running night fevers, have a change in bowel habits, or if you're a heavy smoker then a second opinion is definitely on the cards.

-The first step of course in the treatment of Meralgia Paresthetica is a proper history and examination to rule out other diseases.
-An aneurism in the pelvis caused by smoking (it really does knock ten years off your life, fifteen years if you are a woman, HEART ATTACK tumours and the like really should be considered, rarely though they cause Meralgia Paresthetica.
+The first step of chiropractic help, of course, in the treatment of meralgia paresthetica is a proper history and examination to rule out other diseases.
+An aneurism in the pelvis caused by smoking; it really does knock ten years off your life, more if you are a woman, heart attack, tumours and the like really should be considered, though rarely do they cause meralgia paresthetica.

 Chiropractic care may include some or all of the following:

-This chiropractic treatment programme would probably cover a 6-8 week period, with perhaps 10-15 treatments.
+Chiropractic help treatment programme for meralgia paresthetica would probably cover a 6-8 week period, with perhaps 10-15 treatments.
 Every person obviously is different.
 Some may require less, other more.
-Talk honestly to your Chiropractic.
+Talk honestly to your DC.

 Did you find this page useful?
 Then perhaps forward it to a suffering friend.
 Better still, Tweet or Face Book it.